YBelikov/cvmfs-overlayfs/METACOPY.md

 <h2>Benchmarking setup:</h2>
 To measure and compare impact made by this feature I decided to focus my investigation on the average execution time of syscalls affecting files' metadata.
-In particular we were interested in two most frequently performed operations on typical CVMFS repository: chmod and chown.
+In particular we were interested in two most frequently performed operations on typical CVMFS repository: chmod() and chown().
 Alma Linux 9 was selected as the main testing and development OS on physical device as Alma distribution is a principal one in CERN.

 The benchmarking for chmod() operation was performed under the following conditions: